dutwjw/HBFusion/README.md

 # Aerial-Ground Point Cloud Place Recognition
-Our code is coming soon.
+Our code will be released after the paper is accepted.